-That being said, we know many young designers, parents and teachers are interested in making games with STEM themes or specific learning goals.
-Making a good game that also achieves learning goals isn’t easy: making fun games is hard, helping people to learn is hard. and so doing them together is hard squared!
-It’s also incredibly rewarding: it’s why the partners behind the STEM Challenge make learning games ourselves and study what makes for effective learning in games.
+That being said, we know many young designers, parents, and teachers are interested in making games with STEM themes or specific learning goals.
+Making a good game that also achieves learning goals isn’t easy: Making fun games is hard.
+Helping people to learn is hard.
+Doing them together is hard squared!
+It’s also incredibly rewarding; it’s why the partners behind the STEM Challenge make learning games ourselves and study what makes for effective learning in games.

 To make a good learning game, you need to understand the basics of game design.
-We recommend checking out the Students and Mentors sections of the website for tools, information and resources to help you learn game design.
+We recommend checking out the Resources and Mentors sections of the website for tools, information, and resources to help you learn game design.

 Introduction to Learning Game Design

-The team behind Gamestar Mechanic have prepared this introductory webinar covering the basics of game design and how to approach designing learning games.
+The team behind Gamestar Mechanic has prepared this introductory webinar covering the basics of game design and how to approach designing learning games.

-- Dimension 2.
-Crosscutting concepts that have common application across fields
+- Crosscutting Concepts that have common applications across different scientific fields.

 The Common Core Math Standards